Volatile-rich evolution of molten super-Earth L 98-59 d: Supplementary information

 \subsection{Modelling atmospheric structure}

-Atmospheric thermal $T(P)$ and structural $r(P)$ evolution is an important factor in setting the atmospheric escape rates of young sub-Neptune planets following formation \citep{lopez_understanding_2014, kubyshkina_coupling_2020}.
-The small molar mass of \ce{H2} and high temperatures mean that sub-Neptune atmospheres are initially inflated, allowing for efficient `boil-off' \citep{tang_cpml_2024}.
+Atmospheric thermal $T(P)$ and structural $r(P)$ evolution is important in setting the atmospheric escape rates of young sub-Neptune planets after formation \citep{lopez_understanding_2014, kubyshkina_coupling_2020}.
+The small MMW of \ce{H2} and high temperatures mean that sub-Neptune atmospheres are initially inflated, allowing for efficient `boil-off' mass-loss \citep{tang_cpml_2024}.
 This propensity for early volatile loss could extend to lower mass planets \citep{lehmer_rocky_2017}, especially those orbiting pre-main sequence stars with large XUV luminosities during their saturated phase \citep{johnstone_active_2021}.

 An accurate representation of atmospheric structure is important for comparing models to observations, and for accurately modelling atmospheric escape rates.
 Several previous studies on early atmospheric structural evolution and escape have assumed convective temperature profiles \citep[e.g.][]{rogers_road_2025,cherubim_oxidation_2025, krissansen_erosion_2024, lehmer_rocky_2017, wordsworth_water_2013, rogers_most_2015}.
 However, it has been shown that convectively-stable deep radiative layers can form \citep{innes_runaway_2023,selsis_cool_2023, nicholls_convective_2025}.
 Compared to an adiabatic profile, the shallow lapse rates ($\d{T}/\d{p}$) of dry radiative layers yield cooler surfaces and hotter upper-atmospheres at radiative equilibrium.
 For a \textit{given} surface temperature $T_s$, radiative layers yield larger atmospheric temperatures.